-Late in 1920, industrial workers begin to strike and peasants to rise.
+Late in 1920, industrial workers start to strike and peasants begin to rise.

 1921 - In February, sailors at the naval base at Kronshtadt (near Petrograd) rebel.
 The rebellion, which is quickly put down, signals to the Communists that their policies need loosening.

 Lenin argues for a New Economic Policy to wind back some of the measures introduced during the Civil War.
 The requisitioning of grain is halted and peasants are allowed to dispose of their produce as they wish.
 Small-scale industry is denationalised.
 The policy works.
 Industry and agriculture stabilise and recover.
 Standards of living improve.

 1922 - A period of political consolidation now begins.
 Potential rivals to the Communists are exiled.
 Lenin denounces the formation of factions within the Communist Party.
 Local soviets are brought to heal.
 The party is purged of its less committed members.